Hanani-Tutte for approximating maps of graphs: Normal form

-\begin{proof} Clearly, it is enough to prove the existence of a desired instance $(\hat{G},\hat{H},\hat{\varphi})$ in the subdivided normal form.
-We obtain $(\hat{G},\hat{H},\hat{\varphi})$ from $(G,H,\varphi)$ by a sequence of modifications.
+\begin{proof} Clearly, it is enough to prove the existence of a desired instance $(\hat{G},\hat{H},\hat{\varphi})$ along with $\hat{\psi}_0$ in the subdivided normal form.
+We obtain $(\hat{G},\hat{H},\hat{\varphi},\hat{\psi}_0)$ from $(G,H,\varphi, \psi_0)$ by a sequence of modifications, where $\hat{H} = H$.
 Throughout the proof we assume that multiple edges incident to an even vertex $v$ are eliminated by subdiving all but one edge participating in a multiple edge by a vertex drawn very close to $v$.
 This is to ensure that by performing flips at a vertex in an independently even drawing we do not destroy ``evenness'' of another vertex.
-It will straightforward to check that every step of the construction that follows preserves the potential and therefore $p(G,H,\varphi)=p(\hat{G},\hat{H},\hat{\varphi})$ will follow.
+It will be straightforward to check that every step of the construction preserves the number of pipe edges as required by the claim.
 The proof is carried out in three phases.
-During the first two phases of the proof we want to satisfy the following for every connected component $C$ induced by every cluster $V_{\nu}$ of $G$. \begin{enumerate}[(i)] \item $C$ is a tree; and \item every leaf of $C$ is incident to at least one pipe edge. \end{enumerate}
+During the first two phases of the proof we want to satisfy the following for every connected component $C$ of every $\varphi^{-1}[\nu]= G[V_{\nu}]$. \begin{enumerate}[(i)] \item $C$ is a tree; and \item every leaf of $C$ is incident to at least one pipe edge. \end{enumerate}